Last Updated on May 10, 2022 by Rei Garnet

 Will two male siblings rabbit fight?

-Two male rabbits who are brothers would never fight and will be inseparable when they are young.
-But after they reached puberty, around 3 to 4 months, the fighting will start because of their hormones.
+Two male rabbits who are brothers would never fight and would be inseparable when they are young.
+But after they reach puberty, around 3 to 4 months, the fighting will start because of their hormones.

-There’s a high chance that even two male rabbits from the same litter would still fight once they hit puberty.
+There’s a high chance that even two male rabbits from the same litter will still fight once they hit puberty.
 You can reduce the chance of fighting by neutering both rabbits.

 What are the reasons why two male rabbits will fight?

 The number one reason why two male rabbits fight is because of hormone related aggression.
 This usually happens when one or both rabbits are not neutered.